Create customizable, multi-step review and rework pipelines using the node-based editor

 Sample probability is processed after all other filters.
 It’s a probability, not a guarantee, so it’s possible that none or only a few data rows are included for the task, even if many data rows meet the other filters.

-Workflows are designed to be highly configurable.
-Configuring workflow tasks offers you the most flexibility to drive the efficiency of your QA process.
+Workflows are designed to be highly configurable, giving you the flexibility to optimize your QA process.

 The rework flow is designed to automate the flow of specifying which data rows need to be fixed.
 The Move to task button allows you the flexibility to maintain a structured workflow while being able to manually move data rows to another task, if necessary.
 Moving data rows to different tasks in a single bulk action is also covered in the audit logs.